lukehabermehl/blockdsp/README.md

 ## Build

-To build the library, create a directory in the root repo directory called `build`.cd to the build directory and run `cmake ..` to generate the Makefile and then run `make`.
+To build the library, create a directory in the root repo directory called `build`.cd to the build directory and run

+	cmake ..

+to generate the Makefile and then run

+	make

 Alternatively, you can run the build script from the repo root directory by running:

 	scripts/build.sh